Scenic ride aboard the historic Durango & Silverton Narrow Gauge Railroad train

 Haven for Outdoor Enthusiasts

 Adventures abound in and along the banks of the Animas River, which winds its way through Durango.
 Discover the city’s vast single-track mountain bike trail systems with direct access to the legendary Colorado Trail, which leads all the way up to Denver.
 Start with a day trip before committing to the 782-kilometer trek.
 About 32 kilometers from downtown, Purgatory Resort offers year-round activities with skiing and snowboarding in the winter and epic mountain biking in the summer.

 Downtown Shopping, Art and Entertainment

-Downtown Durango, which is on the National Register of Historic Districts, overflows with historic hotels, such as the Strater, Rochester and General Palmer, in addition to restaurants, art galleries and boutique shopping.
-Festivals, live music and special events are held year-round and add a festive vibe.
+Durango’s downtown thrives with historic hotels, such as The Strater, Rochester and General Palmer, in addition to restaurants, art galleries and boutique shopping.
+Festivals, live music and special events are held year-round and add a celebratory vibe.
 Craft beer drinkers can grab a cold one at Carver Brewing or Steamworks Brewing.
-Indulge in fine dining in an Old West atmosphere at the Ore House or enjoy mouthwatering Southwestern flavors at Zia Taqueria.
-Don’t forget to stop at the Diamond Belle Saloon, revered as one of the most famous original ragtime piano bars in the Wild West, and the El Moro Spirits & Tavern, site of “Durango’s Strangest Shootout” in 1906 between the sheriff and the city marshal.
+Indulge in fine dining in an Old West atmosphere at the Ore House or enjoy a variety of cuisine offered by 11th Street Station’s food trucks.
+Don’t forget to stop at the Diamond Belle Saloon, revered as one of the most famous original ragtime piano bars in the Wild West, and El Moro Spirits & Tavern, site of “Durango’s Strangest Shootout” in 1906 between the sheriff and the city marshal.